Carnivore Diet: Possible Benefits, Problems and How to Do It Right

 Salicylate Sensitivities

 Not everyone has a problem with salicylates.
-But some people are sensitive to too much salicylates and salicylate-rich foods.
+However, some people are sensitive to too much salicylates and salicylate-rich foods.
 A healthy body has no issue dealing with excess salicylates, but if you have a sluggish liver, it won’t be able to break it all down.
-According to a 2011 review published in Food and Function salicylates can cause some health issues (7).
+According to a 2011 review published in Food and Function, salicylates can cause some health issues (7).

 Again, lectins, phytates, oxalates, and salicylates are not a problem for everyone, especially in lower amounts.
-However, some people are particularly sensitive or can benefit from eliminating these foods for a few months until they repair their gut flora and are able to tolerate them again.
-The carnivore diet is natural free from plant toxins, like lectins, phytates, oxalates, and salicylates, so may benefit people who have trouble digesting and tolerating these compounds.
+However, some people are particularly sensitive or can benefit from eliminating these foods for a few months until they repair their gut flora and can tolerate them again.
+The carnivore diet is naturally free from plant toxins, like lectins, phytates, oxalates, and salicylates, so may benefit people who have trouble digesting and tolerating these compounds.

 Nutritional Benefits of a Carnivore Diet